 Olive Drab Camouflage

 Disney was obviously not the first to use a special shade of green for camouflage.
 Olive drab was a solid color camouflage used on US Soldier uniforms during World War II.
 A few variations of the color existed before the war, but the olive drab camouflage color we know today was in place by the time the US jumped into the fray.

 It made its way onto all sorts of equipment- from jeeps and motorcycles to radios and tents.
 By the time Vietnam rolled around, multicolored patterns replaced the solid uniform color, but olive drab is still on all sorts of military equipment to this day.
 “OD Green” has become a mainstay in the military and law enforcement community, and almost all tactical equipment comes with it as a color option.

 How Go Away Green Works

-Disney uses it in a wide variety of places.
-Trim on their building, large structures that loom in the background, and even the fabled 33 club door are coated in Go Away Green.
+Disney uses their green paint in a wide variety of places.
+Trim on their building, large structures that loom in the background, and even the fabled Club 33 door are coated in Go Away Green.
 This helps all of these blend in and be passed over by the everyday visitor to the park.
 You may even find yourself parking a stroller in front of one of the fanciest parts of the park!